 You whelped, weaned and cuddled him.
 Now it's time to send this puppy on to his new forever home.

 You can help give the puppy and his new family the best start to their new relationship by putting together a puppy pack.
 Puppy packs are a simple yet helpful way to set this puppy up for success with his new family.
 We've put together a short checklist of useful items many people include in their puppy starter kits.

 Reading Materials- Even though you may have gone over the ins and outs of puppy ownership with the new family, it always helps to have things written down.
-Providing reading material such as the My Puppy Guide will ensure the new family knows how to handle housetraining, chewing and other common puppy behaviors.
+Providing reading material such as the My Puppy Guide or Your Pandemic Puppy book will ensure the new family knows how to handle housetraining, chewing and other common puppy behaviors.
 Make sure the new family is given reading materials that discuss the importance of vaccination before the puppy faces viruses carried by wildlife, feral cats or other dogs.
 It can also be helpful to send home breed-specific information so they know exactly what to expect from their newest family member.
 Some breeders put this information on a flash drive to send with the puppy.
 It helps cut down on paper clutter and has all the information in one place.